serge-m/serge-m.github.io/content/2020-03-27-image-and-video-processing-recipies.rst

-:date: 2020-03-27 07:18:23
+---
+date: "2020-03-27 07:18:23"

-:title: Image and video processing recipes
+title: "Image and video processing recipes"

-:author: SergeM

-:slug: image-and-video-processing-recipes
+author: "SergeM"
+slug: "image-and-video-processing-recipes"
+aliases: [/image-and-video-processing-recipes.html]

-:tags: ffmpeg, video, image, command line, avconv
+tags: [ffmpeg, video, image, command line, avconv]
+---

 I often need to perform some operations on video.
 Usually I use linux and ffmpeg to do that, but I strugle to remember all the commands.